Nalamoluvenkatakrishnakanth/FraudDetection_BasicLevelTechnique/README.md

 3.Run each cell sequentially to:

-    Load and preprocess data
+    i) Load and preprocess data.

-    Train the logistic regression model
+    ii) Train the logistic regression model.

-    Evaluate model performance
+    iii) Evaluate model performance.

-    Visualize results
+    iv) Visualize results.

 ## Methodology
 1.Data Preprocessing:

-    -Handled class imbalance using SMOTE Technique
+    -Handled class imbalance using SMOTE Technique.

 2.Model Training:

-        Used Logistic Regression from scikit-learn
+        -Used Logistic Regression from scikit-learn.

-        Trained on features selected from the dataset
+        -Trained on features selected from the dataset.

-        Split data into training and testing sets
+        -Split data into training and testing sets.

 3.Performance Evaluation: